How to avoid caregiver burnout

 Join a local support group.

-A good place to start could be the website for the condition that your loved one has, such as the Alzheimer's Association, for example.
-Sympathetic friends and family may not be walking in the same shoes as you.
-People who are in the same boat may be better able to empathize and relate, as well as brainstorm solutions to the issues you face.
+A good place to start could be the website for the condition that your loved one has, such as the Alzheimer’s Association.
+Sympathetic friends and family may not be walking in the same shoes as you, so it can be beneficial to find people who are facing a similar situation.
+They can often better relate and empathize to your experience, as well as brainstorm solutions to the issues you are facing.

 Line up resources.

-Consider paid help, such as a private companion, or seek volunteers through your faith community or a network of friends and family.
+Don’t hesitate to ask for help.
+Consider paid assistance, such as a private companion, or seek volunteers through your faith community or a network of friends and family.
 A couple of hours a week can give you time to run your own errands, go to the gym or take a nap.
+Remember that caring for yourself is vitally important to being able to care for others.
+If you need help aligning your personal finances, meeting with a financial professional can give you the resources and guidance you need to make informed decisions.

 Educate yourself.